Categories: Off-topic

 Nouns

 Nouns (the names of concrete things and abstract concepts) work exactly as in English.
-Like English, and unlike the majority of European languages, nouns do not have “genders”.
+Like English, and unlike the majority of European languages, nouns do not have “genders” (and if you don’t know what that means, don’t worry).

 The plural form of any noun can be formed just by appending a single syllable (들